KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

 The routine will fit a user chosen profile to the object in the 2D spectrum.
 There are a few interactive steps in the routine.

-Firstly, you will have to choose the center of the object by clicking on it.
+First, you will have to choose the center of the object by clicking on it.
 This is exactly the same routine as in :ref:`sky subtraction <sky>`, please see the description there.

 Then, the software will fit a 1d profile to every spatial column in the 2D spectrum.
-A sample of the fits will be shown for you quality assesment (example here is from the SDSS_J213510+2728 example dataset):
+A sample of the fits will be shown for your quality assessment (example here is from the SDSS_J213510+2728 example dataset):

 .. image:: pictures/spacial_fit.png